 The Kleban Prize in Musical Theatre

 Edward Kleban, the lyricist of A Chorus Line and other extraordinary works, created the Kleban Prize in his Will.
 The prize is given annually to both a librettist and a lyricist.
 The Board sets the amount of the prize annually but in recent years the prize has been in the amount of $100,000 in each category payable in two annual installments.

 The award is administered by New Dramatists on behalf of the The Kleban Foundation, Inc. Board of Directors: André Bishop, Elliot H. Brown, Sheldon Harnick, Richard Maltby, Jr., Richard Terrano, John Weidman and Maury Yeston.
 For guidelines please visit this page.

 Edward and Sally Van Lier Playwriting Fellowship

 The Van Lier Fellowship is a two-year program established to help young, economically disadvantaged playwrights living in New York City develop their talent and become involved in the professional theatre community.
 Eligible playwrights include U.S. citizens who are Asian-American, African-American, Native American or Latino.
 Past Van Lier Fellows have included Robert O’Hara, Carmen Rivera, Steven Sapp, New Dramatists Alumni Lynn Nottage, Diana Son, Eisa Davis and Sung Rno.
 Fellowship recipients are provided with a fellowship grant, a mentor (New Dramatists resident playwright) and opportunities to workshop their plays with professional actors and directors.
-Please check back for updates on this fellowship in the future.
+For guidelines please visit this page.